emmahewson/mp1_batala_bangor/README.md

 **User Story 2: As someone interested in joining the band I want to:**
 * find out general information about the band and music
 * see & hear media content of the band performing
-* find social media link to interact with the band
+* find social media links to interact with the band
 * find out about opportunities for members
 * find out about commitment & experience required to join
 * contact the band to express an interest in joining